jwarzech/backbone.modelbinding.nested/README.md

 The sample app uses sample data (from [stackexchange](http://data.stackexchange.com/)) consisting of questions having answers that have comments.

 To demonstrate that the binding is working, modify the form contents and click 'Refresh' to see that the data source was changed.

+##Release Notes

+###v0.2.0

+* Fixed issue of binding newly created models by adding the __Backbone.Collection.safeGet__ method and __Backbone.Model.bindingId__ method to utilize the object's  cid if an id is unavailable.

+* Added __Backbone.Model.buildCollection(attribute, collection)__ helper method that helps build child collections that have a reference to their parent.

+* Updated the example app and documentation to demonstrate the updates.

+###v0.1.0

+* Initial Release

 ##MIT License